taycaldwell/riot-api-java/README.md

 All contributions are appreciated.
 If you would like to contribute to this repo, please send a pull request.

-## Discussion
+## Contact
 Have a suggestion, complaint, or question?
-Open an issue, [tweet me](http://twitter.com/itsRithms) for a quick reply, or send me an email (tcaldwel@nmsu.edu).
+Open an [issue](https://github.com/rithms/riot-api-java/issues), or [tweet me](http://twitter.com/itsRithms) for a quick reply.